SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="--visb---visualizeb">--visb, --visualizeb</a>

 Display the Data of the given Files using a Byte View (Byte by Byte).
-The Visualization is displayed in a Scan Curve Pattern.
+The Visualization is displayed in a Scan Curve Pattern or [Boustrophedon Scan](https://en.wikipedia.org/wiki/Boustrophedon), reversing every other line.

-The Width of the Pattern is determined by the Terminal Width with a Maximum of 256.
+The Width of the Pattern is determined by the Terminal Width.
 The Byte View classifies Bytes into a small Number of Categories differentiated by Color:

 - ⬛:  0x00